The Curious Case of In-Training Compression of State Space Models: Conclusion

 \section{Conclusion}

-In conclusion, we proposed a novel framework for principled compression of SSMs during training called \textsc{CompreSSM}.
-Drawing on classical control theory, we base our approach on balanced truncation.
-In particular, we show that Hankel singular values (HSVs), the corner stone of balanced truncation, preserve the rank of their dominant dimensions during training, which allows for safely truncating dimensions associated with smaller HSVs.
+We propose \textsc{CompreSSM}: a framework for principled \textit{in-training} compression of SSMs.
+Leveraging control theory, we utilize Weyl's theorem to track the evolution of HSVs during learning.
+Empirically, we observe that the relative contributions of individual state components remain highly stable.
+This allows us to safely apply balanced truncation early in the training process.

-We test \textsc{CompreSSM} by training LRUs on a range of tasks of varying complexity.
-Provided there is a correlation between state dimension and model performance as well as enough training steps in between two reduction steps, we verify empirically that compressed models outperform their uncompressed counterparts while delivering better performance per unit of training time.
+\textsc{CompreSSM} is put to the test with LRUs on a range of LRA tasks.
+Provided there is a correlation between state capacity and model performance, we verify empirically that compressed models outperform their uncompressed counterparts while delivering better performance per unit of training time.
 In short, \textsc{CompreSSM} enables performance of high capacity models at \textit{both} the inference and training overheads of smaller counterparts.

-Finally, we provide an outlook on how to do in-training balanced truncation for linear time-varying systems.
-In this selective case, we propose averaging the dynamics over the input space and applying the reduction scheme to this time-independent system.
-For future work, we would like to extend \textsc{CompreSSM} to linear self-attention models, e.g., Gated Linear Attention \cite{yang2023gated}, Mamba2 \cite{dao2024transformers}, and Gated DeltaNet \cite{yang2024gated}, which is another class of models based on linear time-varying systems.
+Finally, we provide an implementation strategy for linear time-varying systems.
+In the selective case, we propose averaging the dynamics over the input space before applying the reduction scheme.
+Future work will focus on extending \textsc{CompreSSM} to linear attention models, e.g., Gated Linear Attention \citep{yang2023gated}, Mamba2 \citep{dao2024transformers}, and Gated DeltaNet \citep{yang2024gated}.